australasian-computer-music-association/acmc-cookbook/socials.md

 # Social Media Channels

-ACMA has the following social media channels that can be made available to the organisers for promotion and communication during the conference
+ACMA has the following social media channels that can be made available to the organisers for promotion and communication before, during and after the conference

+## ACMA-l Mailing List

+An oldie, but a goodie.
+As a scholarly organisation ACMA still maintains an email mailing list: [ACMA-l](https://computermusic.org.au/acma-list/)

+Don't forget to use the list for communications of the CfP, conference registration, etc (and multiple reminders of these).
+The email address is: <acma-l@lists.computermusic.org.au>

 ## Facebook